Located in: Cyprus

 After Cyprus' division, the Turkish and Greek populations of the city had to relocate to their respective parts of the city.
 The goal was to end ethnic frictions and create lasting peace on the island.

 While 40 years ago, the division was a serious business with a heavy emotional toll on all parties involved, it’s mostly a formality nowadays.
 EU citizens can cross the border with a quick ID check, and all other nationals can use their passports instead.

 Students often cross into Northern Nicosia to experience a strangely familiar yet different side of the city.
 Many describe it as a “touristy” version of the town with enchanting Turkish markets and lots of bargaining over purchases.
 It certainly lacks Starbucks and McDonald’s.

 While Nicosia is a divided city with a guarded border, it is safe.
-In fact, the border and the extra security make Nicosia a low-crime location.
+The border and the extra security make Nicosia a low-crime location.
 Thus, international students enjoy peace of mind within the city.

 The fall semester starts at the end of September and lasts until the beginning of January.